rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  to 126.
 The next difficulty adjustment will bring the average back to 144 (lowering the network difficulty).
-Immediately, other miners see an increase (as it's now less difficult to mine blocks).
+Immediately, other miners see an increase
+ (as it's now less difficult to mine blocks).
 A miner receiving ~20 blocks per day would now be mining ~23 blocks.

-This increased profitability might cause the miner that doubled their hashrate to get back in the game.
+This increased profitability might cause the out-of-business mining farm to get back into the game.
-They turn all their machines back on, and sure enough, ~23 blocks per day -- until the next difficulty adjustment, and their daily average drops to ~18 as it was before.
+They turn all their machines back on, and sure enough, ~23 blocks per day -- until the next difficulty adjustment -- and then their daily average drops back to ~18, hurting everyone else in the process.